semgrep/semgrep-docs/docs/deployment/managed-scanning/gitlab.md

 - GitLab Ultimate
 - GitLab Self Managed

-You must provide a GitLab group or personal access token (PAT) to Semgrep.
+You must provide a GitLab group access token or personal access token to Semgrep.
 The token must have the `api` scope assigned to it.
-During SMS onboarding, the user to which the token is assigned must have one of the following roles: `Maintainer`, `Owner`, or `Admin`.
+During SMS onboarding, the group or user to which the token is assigned must have one of the following roles: `Maintainer`, `Owner`, or `Admin`.
 Afterwards, you can downgrade the role assigned to the token to `Developer`.

 See [Pre-deployment checklist > Permissions](/deployment/checklist#permissions) for more information about the permissions used by Semgrep.